Swapna320/AI-Email-Generator/README.md

 # AI-Email-Generator
-A LLM where it generated emails based on the client context.
+A LLM where it generate emails based on the client context.